top of page

 Somatic therapy IFS London

-In 2024, after years of integrating somatic work into my practice, I decided to formally train in Sensorimotor Psychotherapy (SP)—a decision made after careful comparison with other body-based modalities.
-I chose SP because I believe it offers one of the most comprehensive and effective approaches to addressing trauma stored in the body.
-SP places attachment at the core of the work, it is therefore well suited to working with attachment wounds.
-SP has naturally woven itself into my clinical work, adding a profound depth to the healing process.
-I’ve been genuinely humbled by its impact.
+In 2024, after years of integrating somatic work into my practice, I made the decision to formally train in Sensorimotor Psychotherapy (SP).
+This came after a thoughtful comparison of several body-based modalities.
+I chose SP because I believe it offers one of the most comprehensive and effective approaches to working with trauma and attachment wounds held in the body.
+Since then, SP has woven itself seamlessly into my clinical work, bringing a deeper, more embodied dimension to the healing process.
+I’ve been genuinely moved—and often humbled—by the shifts it has made possible for my clients.

-Developed by Pat Ogden in the 1980s, Sensorimotor Psychotherapy is a body-centered therapeutic approach that combines somatic awareness with emotional and cognitive processing.
-It’s particularly effective for trauma, stress, and attachment-related issues.
-This approach works from the bottom up, using the body’s innate wisdom as a gateway to healing.
+Developed by Dr. Pat Ogden in the 1980s, Sensorimotor Psychotherapy (SP) is a body-centered therapeutic approach that integrates somatic awareness with emotional and cognitive processing.
+Rooted in neuroscience, attachment theory, and trauma studies, it is particularly effective for addressing trauma, chronic stress, and attachment-related issues.
+Unlike traditional talk therapy, SP works from the bottom up, using the body’s innate intelligence as the primary entry point for healing.

 THE BODY ALWAYS LEADS US HOME . . .
 IF WE CAN SIMPLY LEARN TO TRUST SENSATION AND STAY WITH IT LONG ENOUGH FOR IT TO REVEAL APPROPRIATE ACTION, MOVEMENT, INSIGHT, OR FEELING.”